Moo-Ack-Productions/MCprep/README.md

 - **Step 3:** Press the button that says "Apply [skin name]"
 - **Step 4:** You're done!
 If the user interface appears to not update, be sure to **check rendered view** (shift+z).
 Also note the default behavior is to make a *new* material.
 This way, if you had other characters with the same skin that you don't want changed, those are left alone.
 You can turn this off in the redo last menu or via F6.

+### Load Material:
+- **Purpose:** To quickly load/generate Minecraft materials, without having to first import a world obj.
+Follows convention of the active resource pack and general Prep Materials operator.
+- **Step 2:** Select an object and go into the Properties > Material tab (this feature is NOT in the MCprep panel).
+- **Step 2:** Load materials.
+Runs automatically when changing resource pack
+- **Step 3:** Select the material you want to load with left click.
+You can scroll to find the desired material, or expand the search bar inside the bottom of the UI list box.
+- **Step 4:** Select load - the material will *replace* the material in the current material slot.

 ### Mob Spawner: